 If you find your dog’s breath isn’t improving, take them in for a check-up with your vet or vet nurse.
 Deposits of plaque and tartar in hard to reach places can be left behind – especially if your dog only gives you 20 seconds to get a brush in.
 These can cause gum disease so it’s good to keep an eye on these signs:

-- Inflamed gums: a dark red line where the gum meets the teeth
+A dark red line where the gum meets the teeth

-- Receding gums: where the root of the tooth is exposed
+Where the root of the tooth is exposed

-- Yellow or brown deposits round the teeth: usually noticeable on the upper canines first as these aren’t used for chewing.
+Usually noticeable on the upper canines first as these aren’t used for chewing.
 Try lifting up your dog’s lip to check.

 How often should I clean my dog’s teeth?